 Second Order Nonlinear Imaging of Chiral Crystals (SONICC)

 Second Order Nonlinear Imaging of Chiral Crystals (SONICC) relies on the underlying principle of Second Harmonic Generation (SHG) where two low energy photons combine to form a higher energy photon under intense electric fields (Figure 1).
 This process only occurs in noncentrosymmetric ordered crystals.
-Thus the signal is generated in the presence of chiral crystals with absolutely zero signal occurring from solubilized or aggregated proteins resulting in extremely high contrast images.
+Thus a signal is generated in the presence of chiral crystals with absolutely zero signal occurring from solubilized or aggregated proteins, resulting in extremely high contrast images.

-Nonlinear effects such as SHG require high electric fields, thus requiring the use of a femtosecond laser.
-The laser operates with a pulse width of 200 fs and has high peak powers resulting in nonlinear effects but is short enough to reduce damage associated with localized heating.
-The laser is quickly scanned over the sample with a resonant mirror and galvanometer driven mirror to build up a 2D image.
+Nonlinear effects such as SHG require high electric fields, thus necessitating the use of a femtosecond laser.
+The laser operates with a pulse width of 200 fs and has high peak powers resulting in nonlinear effects but in short enough duration to reduce damage associated with localized heating.
+The laser quickly scans the sample with a resonant mirror and galvanometer-driven mirror to build a 2D image.
 The SHG signal is then separated from the fundamental by dichroics and filters and detected with a photomultiplier tube (PMT).

-The high contrast images obtained with SONICC are due to the specificity to noncentrosymmetric (chiral) crystals.
-Chiral crystals are those that lack an internal plan of symmetry, and thus its mirror image is nonsuperimposable on itself.
-Only those samples that lack inversion symmetry will produce signal.
-Over 98% of the proteins deposited in the databank are chiral, with 80% of them in a low symmetry class that easily generate SHG.
+The high contrast images obtained with SONICC are due to the specificity for noncentrosymmetric (chiral) crystals.
+Chiral crystals lack an internal plane of symmetry, and thus its mirror image is nonsuperimposable on itself.
+Only those samples that lack inversion symmetry will produce a signal.
+Over 98% of the proteins deposited in the databank are chiral, with 80% of them in a low symmetry class that easily generates SHG.
 Most salt crystals are symmetric and therefore generate no SHG.
-Also, all aggregated and solubilized protein will generate no SHG yiedling no background signal making it very easy to see hidden crystals.
+Also, all aggregated and solubilized protein will produce no SHG yielding no background signal, making it very easy to reveal hidden crystals.

-The images generated by SONICC set it apart from conventional imaging techniques such as fluorescence and birefrigence imaging.
-Whether probing fluorescent tags or tryptophan, large background signals are generated with fluorescence imaging due to protein in solution or aggregated protein.
-Fluorescent and birefrigent imaging is also limited to larger crystals (>10 µm) making it difficult to locate those conditions generating crystal showers.
-SONICC can detect crystals <1 µm allowing for the identification of many more conditions that can be optimized for protein crystal growth.
+The images generated by SONICC set it apart from conventional imaging techniques such as fluorescence and birefringent imaging.
+Whether probing fluorescent tags or tryptophan, fluorescence imaging generates large background signals due to solubilized or aggregated protein.
+Fluorescent and birefringent imaging are also limited to larger crystals (>10 µm) making it difficult to locate conditions that generate crystal showers.
+SONICC detects crystals <1 µm allowing the identification of many more conditions that can be optimized for protein crystal growth.

 UV-TPEF Enables You to Distinguish Between Protein and Salt Crystals

-Some salt crystals including lithium sulfate, ammonium sulfate and ammonium phosphate form noncentrosymmetric crystals and generate SHG.
+Some salt crystals including lithium sulfate, ammonium sulfate and ammonium phosphate form noncentrosymmetric crystals and produce SHG.
 The use of UltraViolet – Two Photon Excited Fluorescence (UV-TPEF) allows for the clear discrimination between protein and salt crystals.
-This imaging mode takes advantage of the fluorescent aromatic amino acid residues (ex.
-Tryptophan) in the proteins.
+This imaging mode takes advantage of the fluorescent aromatic amino acids (e.g. tryptophan) in proteins.
 When excited with UV radiation (~270 nm) the tryptophan in the proteins fluoresce making it very easy to determine whether or not a crystal is proteinaceous.
-In order to probe this fluorescence, the imaging laser in SONICC is doubled with a NLO (nonlinear optical) crystal from 1064 nm to 532 nm.
-The green light (532 nm) is then used to image the sample (Figure 2).
-The two photon equivalent of the green is 266 nm which excites any tryptophan amino acids that are present.
-The two-photon excited fluorescence (325 – 400 nm) is then collected and used to create a fluorescence image.
+In order to probe this fluorescence, the imaging laser in SONICC is coupled with a NLO (nonlinear optical) crystal from 1064 nm to 532 nm.
+Green light (532 nm) is then used to image the sample (Figure 2).
+The two photon equivalent of the green source is 266 nm which excites any tryptophan amino acids that are present.
+The two photon excited fluorescence (325 – 400 nm) is then collected and used to create a fluorescence image.
 It should be noted that it is not necessary for the protein to be crystalline in order to fluoresce.
-In this way the SHG and UV-TPEF imaging modes act as complements to each other.
-The SHG channel probes crystallinity and the UV-TPEF channel is specific to proteinaceous samples.
+In this way the SHG and UV-TPEF imaging modes are complementary.
+The SHG channel probes crystallinity while the UV-TPEF channel is specific to proteinaceous samples.